Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

 Nematodes not only perform well in heterogeneous, collision-dominated environments.
 They also encounter a diverse array of substrates, including Newtonian fluids of varying viscosity and other flowable substances with complex, non-Newtonian rheologies~\cite{felix2010natural}.
 Hence, body compliance that enables lattice traversal, may also improve performance in less structured environments or, at a minimum not disrupt performance.
-We, therefore, hypothesized that our bilaterally actuated limbless robot would also display good performance without major changes in control in a diversity of robophysical model terrain with properties similar to those encountered during search and rescue and other applications.
-Indeed, we found that beyond functioning as a model for discovering and understanding emergent principles in limbless locomotion that cannot be directly tested with organisms, the bilaterally actuated limbless robot displayed unprecedented terrestrial mobility in diverse, complex, and more challenging environments.
+We, therefore, hypothesized that our bilaterally actuated limbless robophysical model would also display good performance without major changes in control in a diversity of robophysical model terrain with properties similar to those encountered during search and rescue and other applications.
+Indeed, we found that beyond functioning as a model for discovering and understanding emergent principles in limbless locomotion that cannot be directly tested with organisms, the bilaterally actuated limbless robot displayed substantial terrestrial mobility in diverse, complex, and more challenging environments.

-We tested the robot in a range of environments (Fig. 8, Movie S7).
-Beyond regular lattices, the robot demonstrated effective traversal in randomly distributed obstacle terrains (Fig.~\ref{fig:MainFig8}A) and agile transitions from open terrain to obstacle terrain (Fig.~\ref{fig:MainFig8}B), where the robot was under open-loop controls with $G=0.75$.
-Without the need for active adaptation of body shapes~\cite{wang2020directional,kano2013obstacles,travers2016shape} or selection of paths~\cite{sartoretti2021autonomous,bing2020perception,hanssen2020path} based on the awareness of internal states (e.g., instantaneous joint angles or torques) or knowledge of the surrounding environment (e.g., via contact sensing or visual feedback) as proposed in previous works, the mechanical intelligence in this robot enables compliant body-environment interactions, facilitating the spontaneous locomotion.
+We tested the robot in a range of laboratory and outdoor environments (Fig. 8, Fig.~\ref{fig:RobotDemos}, Movie S7 and Movie S8).
+Beyond regular lattices, the robot demonstrated effective traversal in randomly distributed obstacle terrains (Fig.~\ref{fig:RobotDemos}A) and agile transitions from open terrain to obstacle terrain (Fig.~\ref{fig:RobotDemos}B), where the robot was under open-loop controls with $G=0.75$.
+Without the need for active adaptation of body shapes~\cite{wang2020directional,kano2013obstacles,travers2016shape} or selection of paths~\cite{sartoretti2021autonomous,bing2020perception,hanssen2020path} based on the awareness of internal states (such as instantaneous joint angles or torques) or knowledge of the surrounding environment (for example, via contact sensing or visual feedback) as proposed in previous works, the mechanical intelligence in this robot enables compliant body-environment interactions, facilitating the spontaneous locomotion.